What Is Red Light Therapy?

 Our bodies have the ability to metabolise red and near-infrared light into a form of cellular energy, known as adenosine triphosphate.
 Which is essential to restoring, repairing, energising, and maintaining our bodies.

-Luckily, red light therapy can never give you sunburn because no red light therapy device emits any UV.
+Luckily, it can never give you sunburn because no red light therapy device emits any UV.

 Are there any side effects from using red light therapy devices?

-The worst possible side effects of red light therapy are headaches and exhaustion.
+The worst possible side effects are headaches and exhaustion.
 This is due to the body needing a lot of energy for the healing and mitochondria-building processes that red light therapy initiates.